Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-+0.04in {\bf Effective Phonon Dispersion: }\SK{After establishing the effective phonon-like description of the active systems at low temperatures and thereby providing strong evidence of phonon being the main reason behind the observed enhancement of Mermin-Wagner fluctuations, we want to understand the primary cause for the breakdown of the MW theorem.
-Suppose we assume the basic mechanisms of MW arguments hold through.
++0.1in {\bf Effective Phonon Dispersion: }After establishing the effective phonon-like description of the active systems at low temperatures and thereby providing a strong evidence of phonon being the main reason behind the observed enhancement of MWH fluctuations, we want to understand the primary cause for the breakdown of the MWH theorem.
+Suppose we assume the basic mechanisms of MWH theorem arguments hold through.
 In that case, one expects that the phonon dispersion relation, which gives the dependence of $\omega$ on the wave vector $q$ must get modified due to the presence of active forces as follows:

 where we have assumed $\omega(q) \sim q^\alpha$.
-In the limit $\alpha \to 1$, we get back the usual logarithmic dependence, but for $\alpha > 1$, we will have a power-law divergence of the MSD with increasing system size.
+In the limit $\alpha \to 1$, we get back the usual logarithmic dependence, but for $2\alpha > d$, we will have a power-law divergence of the MSD with increasing system size.
 Thus, a non-linear phonon-dispersion relation in active systems can rationalize the observation.
-Microscopic understanding of why one expects a non-linear phonon dispersion relation is now clear. }
+Microscopic understanding of why one expects a non-linear phonon dispersion relation is not clear immediately \SK{(see discussion on non-linear phonon dispersion section)}.